UVADS/DS-3001/README.md

     quizzes will be given.
 You will be allowed as many chances to complete the quiz as needed and they will be open note however students are to work independently.

+    Mid-term project (15%)- Work in your lab groups to select a dataset and work through the initial stages of the Data Science Lifecycle.

-    Labs (45%) – On most weeks we will have in-class labs/assignments.
+    Labs (40%) – On most weeks we will have in-class labs/assignments.
 These are designed to allow you to practice the skills being presented in class.
 While they should be submitted individually you are encouraged to work with your peers as much of the best learning can come from your peers.
     You’ll need to create publishable markdown documents for every lab and submit them along with the raw code file and link each week (Groups).

-    Final project (25%) – The course will culminate in a final project that will involve working with a dataset of your choice, giving a presentation, submitting well-annotated code to include summary information in report form.
+    Final project (15%) – The course will culminate in a final project that will involve working with a dataset of your choice, giving a presentation, submitting well-annotated code to include summary information in report form.
 This is an open-ended project designed to allow groups to choose a topic of interest from the semester to